 - What can I postpone considering, for now?
 If I don’t have to consider some parts of the problem, I might be able to make more progress on some parts of the problem.
 This question helps me create options for now and for later.
 I can stay focused on the now.

 You might have other questions.
 And, there are no Right Answers.
 We trust our governments (local and national) to answer these questions for all of us.
 And, we need to answer many of these questions for ourselves.
 That’s why we’re washing hands, social distancing, and limiting our exposure to other people.

 I’m optimistic.
 We might not know how to fix these big hairy problems right now, but we have tons of practice solving problems.

-And, because I'm such an optimist, I hope that our governments and organizations use this time to optimize for resilience and adaptability.
+And, because I’m such an optimist, I hope that our governments and organizations use this time to Optimize for Resilience Over Anything Else and adaptability (future-proof or mistake-proof).
 We can learn to balance the short-term with the long term.
 Especially when it comes to balancing health against the economy.
-(To me, that's a false choice.
-If we're not healthy, we can't keep the economy going.)
+(To me, that’s a false choice.
+If we’re not healthy, we can’t keep the economy going.)

 If we can break this crazy-big problem into smaller pieces, we can solve some problems.
 And, we buy ourselves time to think about the bigger problems.

 That’s the question for this newsletter: When is the right time to solve this problem?